LibreTexts/ngshare/docs/user_guide/notes.rst

 Database Upgrade
 ----------------
 ngshare checks database version every time it starts up.
 If database version is older than ngshare version, it performs schema and data migration.
-Normally this may only happen after ngshare is updated.
+Normally, this may only happen after ngshare is updated.

 The check can be disabled using ``--no-upgrade-db`` but do not disable it unless you have a good reason and know the possible consequences.